upsvensson/Edge-diffraction-Matlab-toolbox/README.md

 >>addpath <path to the folder where you installed the m files>
 ```

 Get two files from Mathworks (Matlab File Exchange): lgwt.m and DataHash.m.
 Store them somewhere, where Matlab finds them.
+Don't store them directly in the EDtoolbox folder!
+The reason is that if you update your EDtoolbox folder with 'pull' from this repository, any extra files that you have put in your EDtoolbox folder will be removed.

-Get the package EDexamples, which has a few examples to get you started.
+Get the files in the repository EDexamples, which has a few examples to get you started.

-Inside the folder EDexamples, you find some example script files which execute various simple examples.
 In Matlab, you can, e.g., execute the file called EDexample_LspKessel_minimal.m, which should run the function EDmain_convexESIE and present a resulting frequency response in a plot window, and the geometrical model in another plot window.

 ## Prerequisites